BrianLimMJ/ID_Assignment3/README.md

 # Development Progress

+### 18/2/2021
+- Add google map on about.html
+- Merge js files
+- Validate HTML/CSS/JS files

 ### 17/2/2021
-- Format restdb code to check contact number is int
+- Modify restdb js to check for user's data type input
+- Modify Lottie Animations

 ### 16/2/2021
 - Add responsiveness to contact and about.html

 ### 15/2/2021
 - Add RestDB for contact.html

 ### 14/2/2021
 - Modify about.html

 ### 13/2/2021 :
 - Create Quiz.html
 - Add JS to create quiz questions with timer
 - Add JS for user earn to earn points upon completion of the quiz with 3 or more correct answers
-- Modify about.html

 ### 12/2/2021 :
 - Modify Navigation Bar